How do students add/change a major in the College?

 - Students must meet with the department advisor and obtain the change/addition of major form with appropriate signatures and stamps.

-- Students then attend an Academic Planning Workshop.
+2. Students then attend the Academic Planning Workshop online at: bsosworkshops.umd.edu

-- Students will submit the change/addition of major form with completed academic plan to the BSOS Advising Center located at 2148 Tydings Hall.
+3. Students will submit the change/addition of major form with a completed academic-plan online to the bsosmajorchange [at] umd [dot] edu

 Double Majors and Double Degrees